cetinkaya/mausb/README.md

 will result in mounting of that device by means of executing `udisksctl mount -b DEVICE-LINK`.

-If on the other hand, if you have a single mounted device (and no other connected devices), running `mausb` will result in unmounting of that device.
+On the other hand, if you have a single mounted device (and no other connected devices), running `mausb` will result in unmounting of that device.
 If you have two or more connected devices running `mausb` will ask you what to do.

 You can also run `mausb m` for mounting connected devices; `mausb u` for unmounting already mounted devices; `mausb l` for listing all connected devices (mounted or unmounted).